League Of Legends

 EXP Rate: High

-Pros: +Many playable heroes (100+). +Varied gameplay. +Unique mix of strategy and RPG elements. +Each match feels genuinely different. +Great interface. +Good tutorial. + Multiple Gamemodes
+Pros: +Many playable heroes (100+). +Unique mix of strategy and RPG elements. +Each match feels genuinely different. +Great interface. +Good tutorial. + Multiple game modes. + Enjoyable at all skill levels.

 League Of Legends Overview

-League of Legends is the first stand alone commercial ‘Aeon of Strife’ type MMO to be released.
-The game was designed as a successor to the popular Warcraft 3 map “Defense of the Ancients” (DotA) and involves two teams fighting against each other with each player controlling one of the game’s many champions.
-Each game, or round, is an individual session, but players are rewarded with special experience points for winning a round which can be used outside of individual matches.
+League of Legends was one of the first stand-alone commercial ‘Aeon of Strife’ / ‘Defense of the Ancients’ – style multiplayer games to be released.
+Designed as a successor to the popular DotA player-created map, the core gameplay features two teams battling against each other on linear maps in ’rounds’.
 League of Legends is largely a team-oriented game, so try to get along with teammates, as the game is much more enjoyable when a team mates have good synergy.

 League Of Legends Screenshots